semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 See an example of a [pull request](https://github.com/returntocorp/semgrep-rules/pull/1728/files) to the Semgrep Registry.
 Pull requests require the approval of at least one maintainer and successfully passed [CI jobs](https://github.com/returntocorp/semgrep-rules/actions).

 Find more about the Semgrep Registry by reading the [Rule writing](#rule-writing) and [Tests](#tests) sections.

+## Rule requirements

+Every rule submitted to Semgrep Registry must include:

+- Rule ID - `ruleid`.
+Rule ID is created automatically by Semgrep App, but include it if you are contributing solely through GitHub without Semgrep App.
+- Test file.
+See [Tests](#tests) for more details.
+Test file must include:
+    - Code that Semgrep detects using the rule.
+    - Code that is clearly shown as `ok` and Semgrep should not detect it.
+- Rule message, for more information see [Rule messages](#rule-messages).
+- Metadata fields.
+See [Including additional details with rule metadata](#including-additional-details-with-rule-metadata) for more details.

 ## Writing a rule for Semgrep Registry